tHarvey303/EXPANSE/README.md

 ## Planned Features

 1. Direct conversion of cutouts with modelled morphology into components for Pandeia - e.g. to plan JWST observations.
-2. More interactivity in the viewer - e.g. to select regions for further analysis - e.g. to measure the SED of a region, or to fit a model to it, based on drawing an aperture, or grouping pixels.
+2. More interactivity in the viewer - e.g. to select regions for further analysis - e.g. to measure the SED of a region, or to fit a model to it, based on drawing an aperture, or grouping pixels (implemented for EAZY SED Fitting.)
 3. Additional SED fitting tools, and improvement of pixel-by-pixel case.
+Prospector is in progress, and Beagle is planned.
 4. Better tools for MetaClass for population analysis - spatially resolved main sequence, outshining etc.
 5. Furhter reionization estimates - maps of fesc, zi_ion etc
 6. More radial/annular tools - annular SED fitting, radial profiles of properties etc.